 How is COVID-19 impacting ABLE Tech’s services?

 Currently, ABLE Tech offices are open to the public by appointment only.
 Visitors must follow Oklahoma State University (OSU) protocol for social distancing and wearing masks.
 Services that would have been received in-person are now available in different formats: AT Demonstrations can be completed virtually.
 Needed, short-term loan devices will be shipped.
 No-contact transfers of equipment for pick-up and drop-off are also an option.

 Can I still borrow a device to try from ABLE Tech?

-Yes, as devices are available and ABLE Tech is allowed to remain working on Oklahoma State University’s campus, we will fulfill needed AT short-term device loans that assist students and families in completing school tasks virtually or in-person.
+Yes, ABLE Tech is working on OSU’s campus to fulfill needed AT short-term device loans that assist students and families in completing school tasks virtually or in-person.
 Click here to borrow up to 3 items at a time for approximately 4-6 weeks: https://myatprogram.org/home/40.
 Please allow additional time for preparation as we follow the safety protocol for sanitization between uses.

 I have an iPad, and I want to try an app.
 Can ABLE Tech help?